sunilsoni/interviewnotes/angular/angular-directive.md

 In the above file, there is a class known as `ChangeTextDirective`, and also a constructor.

-Difference between Structural Directive and Attribute Directive:
+Structural Directive vs Attribute Directive:
 ----------------

 |  Structural Directive       |  Attribute Directive  |